raspberrypilearning/c3-wolfram-coin-and-dice/en/step_3.md

 Now we will build the dice roller.

-If you are using Wolfram in a web browser, skip this step and go to 'Making the Die using Wolfram in the Browser'.

-If you are using Wolfram on a Raspberry Pi, or in the desktop application, you can build the die faces using code.

 Each face on a die is made up of nine boxes, and the boxes which correspond to the number are filled in with a circle.

 We can construct this using `Grid` and `Graphics`.